Lib Dems suffer conference defeat over free schools

 Although the votes are not binding on the party, they were embarrassing for leader Nick Clegg just hours before he delivered his main conference address in Liverpool.

-In it, he acknowledged the issue provoked "strong passions" but said the party was united in its belief in the importance of fairness in education.'No demand'
+In it, he acknowledged the issue provoked "strong passions" but said the party was united in its belief in the importance of fairness in education.

 Up to 16 free schools, to be funded by central government and not subject to local authority consultation, are set to open by September 2011.